NewbeeFE/antd-data-table/README.md

 - Doing the data fetching request and return the data
 - Rendering a specific data field if needed
-- Writing plugin to operate one or many data object(s), by writing plugings
+- Writing plugin to operate one or many data object(s)

 ## Install